Billing Rules (Advanced)

 - All rule applications are logged

-- Invoice totals may not equal charge sums by design :::
+- Totals may not equal summed children by design